Thai-Style Green Curry

 What could you serve with this Thai-Style Green Curry?

-We think that this Thai-Style Green Curry is absolutely perfect served with fluffy rice or why not serve it alongside the following to create a Thai feast;
+We think that this Thai-Style Green Curry is absolutely perfect served with fluffy rice.
+Or if you fancy a Thai feast, why not serve it with one of the following?

 Chicken Pad Thai pinchofnom.com